 - Mathematical expressions must be read precisely and with care to avoid misrepresentation by a student who has no visual reference.
-For mathematics items involving algebraic expressions or other mathematical notation, it may be preferable for the reader to silently read the mathematical notations or the entire question before reading it aloud to the student. - Test readers must read mathematical expressions with technical accuracy.
-Similar expressions should be treated consistently. - In general, numbers and symbols can be read according to their common English usage for the student's grade level. - Numbers greater than 99, however, should be read as individual numbers. - Additional examples may be found in the table below.

-Abbreviations and acronyms should be read as full words.
+For mathematics items involving algebraic expressions or other mathematical notation, it may be preferable for the reader to silently read the mathematical notations or the entire question before reading it aloud to the student. - Language specialists must read mathematical expressions with technical accuracy.
+Similar expressions should be treated consistently. - In general, numbers and symbols can be read according to their common usage for the student's grade level. - Numbers greater than 99, however, should be read as individual numbers. - Additional examples may be found in the table on the next page. - Abbreviations and acronyms should be read as full words.
 For example, 10 cm needs to be read as "ten centimeters."
 Some abbreviations may be read differently by different readers.
 For example, cm3 may be read as "cubic centimeters" or "centimeters cubed."

-Below is a guidance table for test readers in mathematics.
-This table is only suggested for use by the test reader, it is not required.
+Following is a guidance table for language specialists in mathematics.
+This table is only suggested for use by the language specialist, it is not required.